 Power connections are made along a row of screw terminals on one side of each power supply module.
-The Mean Well SP-320-24 power module should be set to18.9 VDC output level.
-If an SP-320-5 module is present to power the ETN displays, it should provide 5 VDC output.
+The Mean Well RSP-320-24 power modules should be set to 18.9 VDC output level.
 If you replace any of the power supply modules, check the output voltage to make certain it is set correctly.